felangel/mason/.github/ISSUE_TEMPLATE/build.md

 **Description**

-Describe what changes need to be done to the build system and why
+Describe what changes need to be done to the build system and why.

 **Requirements**